-Beverly Ann Davenport, Assistant Professor; Ph.D., University of California-San Francisco.
-Anthropology and social epidemiology of chronic disease (especially hypertension, type II diabetes and obesity); the role of race and class as variables in health disparities in the United States; communication processes in medical care; medical professional socialization processes; qualitative methods in program evaluation.
+Beverly Ann Davenport, Principal Lecturer and Undergraduate Program Director; Ph.D., University of California-San Francisco and Berkeley.
+Anthropology and social epidemiology of chronic disease, especially hypertension, type II diabetes and obesity; the role of race and class in health disparities in the U.S.; communication processes in medical care; medical professional socialization processes; qualitative methods in program evaluation.

 Doug Henry, Associate Professor; Ph.D., Southern Methodist University.
-Medical anthropology; refugee and immigrant health; international and public health; the demographic impacts of culture change; the Internet; international disaster relief; violence; Africa.
+Medical anthropology; refugee and immigrant health; international and public health; demographic impacts of culture change; the Internet; international disaster relief; violence; culture of sleep disorders; Africa.

 Lisa Henry, Associate Professor and Department Chair; Ph.D., Southern Methodist University.
 Crosscultural health beliefs and treatments; healthcare decision making and alternative medicine; evaluation of healthcare delivery in hospitals and clinics; patient response and compliance to treatment plan; curriculum evaluation in medical schools.

 Pankaj Jain, Assistant Professor; Ph.D., University of Iowa.
 Asian religious communities; Asian religious communities' environmentalist practices; the interactions between religion and environmental ethics.

 Ann T. Jordan, Professor; Ph.D., University of Oklahoma.
 Business anthropology; organizational culture; self-managed work teams; organizational diversity; American Indians, especially urban American Indian groups and traditional medicine people.

 Andrew Nelson, Lecturer; Ph.D., University of Virginia.
 Space and social relations; migration; urban planning; architecture; media; Nepal.